nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous dowat.
+       the file that contains the data of your previous dowat.<br>

+**Q**: What is word distance? <br>
+**A**: It is the Levenshtein distance between two words is the minimum number of single-character edits (i.e. insertions, deletions or substitutions) required to change one word into the other.

 ## Command Summary

  Command | Format